 3] Run Blue Screen Troubleshooter

-- First of all, browse to the below path –
+- First of all, navigate to the below path –

 Win + I > Update & Security > Troubleshoot